 The initiative was founded by Amazon Web Services (AWS), Meta, Microsoft and TomTom and is an open community with a common interest in creating open map data.
 To join, visit overturemaps.org.

-The Linux Foundation also announced plans to create the Open Metaverse Foundation:
+The Linux Foundation also announced its plans to create Open Metaverse Foundation:

-In October, we brought together leading experts from various fields along with leaders from several Linux Foundation projects to discuss what it will take to turn the emerging concept of Metaverse from promise to reality.
+In October, we brought together top experts from a variety of fields along with leaders from many project of the Linux Foundation to discuss what it will take to turn the emerging concept of Metaverse from promise to reality.
 As the next step in this amazing journey, we welcome the Open Metaverse Foundation (OMF) to the Linux Foundation, adding another piece of the puzzle.
 With your help, we can realize the promise of the open Metaverse.
 Find out more about what's next, join us and join the openmv.org.

 The Foundation also published three new research papers: